padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-And refactor the code above into our `UserCompletion` class:
+And refactor the code above into the `UserCompletion` class:

 ```ruby